intestines. There is not enough information to know how buttercup might work for medicinal uses.

 In this Article

-diarrhea.
+colic and diarrhea.
 Irritation of the bladder and urinary tract can also occur.
 Skin contact may cause blisters and burns that are difficult to heal.
 It can also increase the risk of sunburn.

 Some of the toxins in fresh buttercup might be destroyed in the drying process, but there isn't enough information to know if dried buttercup might be safe.